Developer sells downtown Seattle office tower for $669 million

 The office tower advertises a rooftop deck, yoga studio and views of the Olympics.
 The building includes a 466-space underground parking garage, according to county records.

 Skanska has leased the land from the Samis Foundation, which funds Jewish education projects.
-The new buyer will now make those payments.
+The new buyer will now make those lease payments.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.